Communications in Iran: Cyber-security

-Internet service provider|ISPs
+Internet service providers

 The leading Data Communication Company of Iran (DCI) which belongs to TCI (now privatized) and the Iranian Research Organization for Science and Technology (IROST) are two bodies that act as ISPs.
 As of 2008, the largest privately owned ISP was Parsnet, which serves only Tehran.
 The leading ISP with a provincial focus is Isfahan-based Irangate.net.
 The Neda Rayaneh Institute was the first private ISP in Iran.

 Domain names with the ".ir" suffix are assigned by the Institute for Studies in Theoretical Physics and Mathematics (IPM).
 DCI maintains the network infrastructure, providing Internet access via the IRANPAK X.25 packet-switching network, which covers most major cities.
 DCI is the only ISP with a permit for supplying government agencies.
 DCI supplies both dial-up and leased lines to its users.

 By the regulations of Iran, these ISPs should rely on TCI for their bandwidth.
 Previously serviced by TCI's Public Switch Telephone Network, the ISPs have been provided with modern data line capacity through a national IP-based network.
 With the completion of this new network, Internet services in Iran is expected to improve dramatically.